-- 56. (1) The holder of a registration issued in terms of the provisions of these Regulations must- - (a) verify that the information contained in the registration certificate is correct; - (b) ensure that the facility is not conducted for a purpose, or a person does not operate in a manner, other than to what the registration relates; and - (c) comply with all the conditions of the registration. - (2) Prior to the conveyance, movement or otherwise translocation of a specimen or consignment of specimens of listed threatened or protected species by a registered wildlife translocator, such registered wildlife translocator must have- - (a) proof of legal acquisition of the specimen to be conveyed, moved or otherwise translocated; and - (b) written permission from the owner of the specimen to convey, move or otherwise translocate such specimen on behalf of the owner. - (3) If any norms and standards apply to a registered facility or person contemplated in regulation 2 of these Regulations, the holder of the registration must comply with such norms and standards.
+- 56. (1) The holder of a registration issued in terms of the provisions of these Regulations must- - (a) verify that the information contained in the registration certificate is correct; - (b) ensure that the facility is not conducted for a purpose, or a person does not operate in a manner, other than to what the registration relates; and - (c) comply with all the conditions of the registration. - (2) A registered wildlife translocator must, prior to the conveyance, movement or otherwise translocation of a specimen or consignment of specimens of listed threatened or protected species, have- - (a) proof of legal acquisition of the specimen to be conveyed, moved or otherwise translocated; and - (b) written permission from the owner of the specimen to convey, move or otherwise translocate such specimen on behalf of the owner. - (3) The holder of a registration certificate must comply with any norms and standards that apply to the registration.